aharshbe/shell_testing_dir/README.md

 ![](cmtrm.png)

-## Final result should look something like:
+## Final result should look something like (upon success you'll see `"Congrats you passed all tests!"`):

 ![](exampleout.png)